taliesinb/chartreuse/README.markdown

     ]

 We use the following grammar rules to define nouns, noun phrases, adjectives, and sentences.
 Each grammar rule has an associated "action" that determines how to construct a meaning from its constituent parts.
-This idea is quite a common one in computational linguistics but has as its basis the theory of (generative semantics)[http://en.wikipedia.org/wiki/Generative_semantics].
+This idea is quite a common one in computational linguistics but has as its basis the theory of [generative semantics](http://en.wikipedia.org/wiki/Generative_semantics).

     rules = [
       rule("start", ["sentence"]),